wgmckeon/581_cloudlab_project/README.md

 ```
 ## Proposal
 ```
-An app built using two images, node and redis alpine, that keeps track of the number of page visits.
+An app built using two images, node.js and redis alpine, that keeps track of the number of page visits.
 The two containers in the docker network communicate using TCP.
 ```